kristblo/TTK4900_Masteroppgave/documentation_internal/journal.md

 Voltage tuning resistors are connected with the other leg compared to MK1.
 Don't remember reassigning them in that design, but it shouldn't matter.
 Tested on OV.

+Consider setting up I2C headers such that it can be used instead of CAN if that really doesn't work.
+For the hand, that probably means committing to having both IMUs on the same bus.